nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all module commands : _help_

-Use this command to see all the commands you have access to from the module layer, including the format and description of each command.
+Use this command to view all commands accessible from the module layer.

 **Format:**<br>
 `help`